 In Chinese culture, the bear is seen as a symbol of strength and courage.
 The bear is also associated with winter and the north.
 In Chinese mythology, the bear is often depicted as a guardian of the northern gate of heaven.

 If you are looking for guidance or strength, consider calling on the bear spirit animal.
 Bear totem animals can help us to tap into our own personal power and find the courage to face challenges.

 In Russian folklore, the bear is seen as a symbol of strength, power, and good fortune.
 They are often considered to be lucky animals, and many people believe that if you see a bear in your dreams it means that good things are on the horizon.

-The Russian bear is also associated with Mother Earth and feminine energy.
+The Russian bear animal symbol is also associated with Mother Earth and feminine energy.
 She is seen as a protective figure who provides for her children.

 The bear meaning in Christian culture